 In the case of over subscription in any of the above categories, priority will be given to those living nearest to the school.
-Children over reception age may be admitted at any time, providing that it does not cause the year group to which they should be allocated to exceed the stated admission number of 16 pupils per year group.
+Children over reception age may be admitted at any time, providing that there is space in that year group.